The Take-logo

 Ask host to enable sharing for playback control

-US President Donald Trump boasted that he could broker a Russia-Ukraine ceasefire in his first 24 hours in office.
-100 days later, fighting continues, and both sides are questioning the plan the Trump administration has laid out.
-Why is there still no agreement on a ceasefire proposal, and what does it reveal about the limits of American power?
-In this episode: Anatol Lieven (@Lieven_Anatol), Director of Eurasia Project at Quincy Institute Episode credits: This episode was produced by Tamara Khandaker and Chloe K. Li with Phillip Lanos, Spencer Cline, Kisaa Zehra, Khaled Soltan, Kingwell Ma, Mariana Navarrete and our guest host, Natasha Del Toro.
-It was edited by Noor Wazwaz.
+The conflict in the Democratic Republic of the Congo (DRC) involving a long history with neighboring Rwanda has created one of the largest humanitarian crises in the world.
+With a United States-brokered agreement between the DRC and Rwanda to end the war, will there be peace?
+In this episode: @kambale Episode credits: This episode was produced by Amy Walters, Sonia Bhagat, and Chloe K. Li, with Phillip Lanos, Spencer Cline, Melanie Marich, Kisaa Zehra, Remas Alhawari, and our guest host, Manuel Rápalo.
+It was edited by Kylene Kiang.
 Our sound designer is Alex Roldan.
 Our video editor is Hisham Abu Salah.
-Alexandra Locke is The Take’s executive producer.
+Alexandra Locke is the Take’s executive producer.
 Ney Alvarez is Al Jazeera’s head of audio.
 Connect with us: @AJEPodcasts on Instagram, X, Facebook, Threads and YouTube

 Ask host to enable sharing for playback control

-As the administration of US President Donald Trump continues its immigration crackdown across the United States, children are often caught in the middle.
-Some are deported with their parents to countries they never knew, while others are separated from their parents and remain in the US.
-What happens to them?
-In this episode: Episode credits: This episode was produced by Amy Walters, Sonia Bhagat, and Ashish Malhotra, with Phillip Lanos, Spencer Cline, Khaled Soltan, Mariana Navarrete, Kisaa Zehra, Kingwell Ma, Remas Alhawari, and our guest host, Natasha DelToro.
-It was edited by Noor Wazwaz.
+The US Supreme Court has reshaped birthright citizenship – and the judiciary itself.
+US President Donald Trump is claiming victory after last week’s Supreme Court ruling that federal judges cannot issue nationwide injunctions.
+Has the ruling reshaped the power of the presidency?
+In this episode: @FrescoLeon Episode credits: This episode was produced by Marcos Bartolomé, Ashish Malhotra and Amy Walters, with Phillip Lanos, Spencer Cline, Remas Alhawari, Kisaa Zehra, Melanie Marich and our guest host, Kevin Hirten.
+It was edited by Kylene Kiang and Noor Wazwaz.
 Our sound designer is Alex Roldan.
 Our video editors are Hisham Abu Salah and Mohannad Al-Melhem.
 Alexandra Locke is the Take’s executive producer.
 Ney Alvarez is Al Jazeera’s head of audio.
-Connect with us: @AJEPodcasts on Instagram, X, Facebook, Threads and YouTube
+Connect with us: @AJEPodcasts on Twitter, Instagram, Facebook, Threads and YouTube

 Ask host to enable sharing for playback control